Temecula Drug Crime Attorney

 Attorney David E. Grande has successfully handled hundreds of criminal cases of all degrees of complexity.
 He pays meticulous attention to detail and pursues strong evidence that makes the justice system work for you.
 With a proven track record and having been selected as one of the Top 100 Trial Lawyers by The National Trial Lawyers, he knows how to get results.

-Types of Drug Charges & Possible Penalties in California
+What Are the Types of Drug Charges in California?

 - Drug Possession